As DA decriminalizes low-level drug crimes, CMPD keeps making arrests

 "It's a morally responsible thing to do"

-ACLU Smart Justice Campaign organizer Kristie Puckett Williams calls Merriweather "a trailblazer."
+ACLU Smart Justice Campaign Manager Kristie Puckett Williams calls Merriweather "a trailblazer."

 "This is the evolution where the criminal legal system needs to move towards," she said.
 "We're moving towards the right way to treat the problem.
 This is not just a fiscally responsible thing to do, it's a morally responsible thing to do."